gnustep/libs-quartzcore/INSTALL.markdown

 Please refer to README for more detailed explanation of requirements, supported features and how to use GNUstep QuartzCore!

  1. Take a look at the README for requirements.
-You'll need OpenGL headers, cairo, gnustep-base, gnustep-gui, opal, libobjc2, and a modern compiler such as clang. gcc-4.6+ will probably work, too.
-For requirements of each individual library as well as installation procedure, refer to their documentation (or refer to online search engines).
  2. opal will need to be patched with `opal-nsfonthacks.patch`.
  3. Just as with any other GNUstep library, don't forget to source the `GNUstep.sh` file.
 Then just run: